Area-minimizing cones in the Heisenberg group $\mathbb{H}^1$: Introduction

-grew drastically in the last decades, see for instance \cite{MR1404326,MR1871966,MR2983199,2020arXiv200402520J} and the references therein.
+The interest towards Geometric Measure Theory in the Heisenberg group grew drastically in the last decades, see for instance \cite{MR1404326,MR1871966,MR2983199,2020arXiv200402520J} and the references therein.
 Despite many deep results, fundamental questions still remain open, the main difficulty being that sets of finite perimeter may not be rectifiable sets in the Riemannian sense.

 In the effort to understand minimal surfaces in the first Heisenberg group, we are presenting a characterization of minimal cones of class $C^2$ and $C^1$.
 Furthermore, we also provide a set of examples of minimal cones that are not of class $C^1$.
+By \emph{cone} we mean a set that is invariant under the anisotropic dilations of the Heisenberg group.

 Complete minimal surfaces of class $C^2$ have been classified in~\cite{MR2609016}.
 We provide a self-contained classification of minimal cones of class $C^2$, as it is a simple exercise in our case.
 Minimal surfaces of class $C^1$ have been studied in \cite{MR3412382,MR3406514}.
-Tentatives to study minimal surfaces with regularity lower than $C^1$ can be found in in \cite{MR3753176,MR3984100}.
+Tentatives to study minimal surfaces with regularity lower than $C^1$ can be found in \cite{MR3753176,MR3984100}.

 The construction of minimal cones is the following, see Section~\ref{sec5ee1fa47} for details.
 Given proper disjoint open subarcs $I,J$ of the unit circle $\sph^1\subset\R^2$, let $L$ be the bisectrix of $I$.
-Then consider the family of planar curves made of (see Figure~\ref{fig5ee1f373}): \begin{enumerate} \item rays emanating from $0$ and intersecting~$\overline{J}$; \item the line $L$ together with half-lines starting from $L$ parallel to the two boundary lines of $0\# I$. \end{enumerate}
+Then consider the family of planar curves made of (see Figure~\ref{fig5ee1f373}): \begin{enumerate} \item rays emanating from $0$ and intersecting~$\overline{J}$; \item the half-line $L$ together with half-lines starting from $L$ parallel to the two boundary lines of $0\# I$ (the cone in $\R^2$ with vertex $0$ over $I$). \end{enumerate}

-All these curves in $\R^2$ lift uniquely to horizontal curves in $\HH^1$, whose union form a surface $C(I,J)\subset\HH^1$ with non-empty boundary in general.
-The lifted curves are the characteristic curves of~$C(I,J)$.
+All these curves in $\R^2$ lift uniquely to horizontal curves in $\HH^1$, whose union form a surface $C(I;J)\subset\HH^1$ with non-empty boundary in general.
+The lifted curves are the characteristic curves of~$C(I;J)$.
+We are interested in particular in the conical surface $C(I):=C(I;\sph^1\setminus I)$.